Whether you have a quiet or talkative husband, it’s important to learn to listen to your husband.

 As a general rule, your husband does not need to know every single detail about your day.
 And he does not want to know every single detail.

 Because of this, think before you speak.
 Before you let every word fly out of your mouth, think about using those words or keeping them to yourself.

 This doesn’t mean your life should be secretive – it just means you should use some discretion before weighing your husband down with long descriptions that would make him more apt to tune out.
-If you notice that he’s not such an engaged listener, maybe you need to rethink what you’re saying and how you’re saying it.
+If you notice he’s not such an engaged listener, maybe you need to rethink what you’re saying and how you’re saying it.